marikomakhm/ada-project/TrovatelliT.github.io/text.md

 - Human Development Index
 - GDP per capita
 - Gini coefficient (measures inequality)
-- Income share of the 20% richest
+- Income held by the 20% richest

 Those datasets come from reliable sources: the [United Nations](http://data.un.org/) and the [World Bank](https://data.worldbank.org/).

-To analyse the correlation, we will use the Pearson and Spearman coefficients between the number of occurrences normalized by populations size and the different indices.
-We will also look at the p-values to determine the degree of confidence in our analysis.
-We decided to use the number of occurrence in the Panama Papers normalized by the population size to avoid the bias brought by country that have a large population.
-Additionally, we also plotted these different results to see if they were similar to our "intuition".
+We will now show the plot of the correlation of those different indices with the number of occurrences in the Panama Papers

 ### GDP per capita
-The GDP per capita is the value of all the goods and services produced by a country in one year.
-It therefore represents approximately how rich a country is.
+The GDP per capita is the value of all the goods and services produced by a country in one year normalized by the population size.
+It therefore represents approximately how rich a the citizen of a country are.
 We chose to use this indicator because we thought that richer people might have more incentive to try to evade the tax system.
 We will go deeper in the analyze later.

 Now we'll have a look at the scatter plot of GDP vs number of occurrences normalized in the Panama Papers.
 {% raw %}